xoblite/xoblite-plugins/README.md

 # xoblite-plugins
-Plugins for xoblite / Blackbox for Windows
+Plugins for xoblite™ and other Blackbox for Windows® branches, to further supercharge your desktop.

+=== UNDER CONSTRUCTION, STAY TUNED... ===